 STERIS realizes the importance of Health, Safety & Environment to the well being of our Customers, employees, our community, the environment, and ultimately our shareholders.
 The health and safety of our people is valued above all else.
 We believe that all occupational injuries can be prevented.
 Safety must be an integral part of everything we do.

-Our mission is to continuously promote World Class Safety Excellence and to sustain the successes that we have attained.
-STERIS Corporation must provide the culture and environment for management and employees to remain committed to all our safety elements.
+Our mission is to continuously promote STERIS Safety Excellence and to sustain the successes that we have attained.
+STERIS must provide the culture and environment for management and employees to remain committed to all our safety elements.

 We have developed three principles that have guided our efforts to achieve world-class safety:

 To help protect the environment and communities in which we operate, STERIS is committed to the following environmental principles: